thecreatorguy/shakesearch/README.md

 previous readme: the case sensitivity of the search (which proved immediately annoying when I tried to search "hamlet" instead of "Hamlet"), and the need for a complete match for searching.
 Later, though- it's getting late!

+### Entry 2- 2:49PM December 17th, 2020
+I've now done some research on suffix arrays, because previously I did not know how they worked.
+They are very cool, especially because their lookup efficiency is O(n) and it is in-memory!
+Unfortunately, it looks like they might not be up for the job of full text search because of its need for exact matches.
+It isn't to the word level, though- for example, "hamle", "amlet", and "hamlet" all return similar results- so it is probably good enough for now.
+The biggest problem I see after case insensitivity is that the entire array is displayed for the search, making it impossible to navigate.
+For this, the results must be paginated, so that will be my first objective.